gwill1337/Severus/README.md

 * Connection Issues: If you cannot connect, try deleting the configuration files to reset keys/trust:
    * **Client:** Delete `known_hosts.json`.
    * **Host:** Delete `cert.pem` and `key.pem`.
 * If you connect via Quic, there sometimes can be a little bit ping, because Quic protocol and Iroh works like this.
-It might doesn't work if you have, hard/complex NAT (Reflective NAT, NAT Loopback/Hairpinning) or if you're under complex infrastructure.
+It might not work if you have, hard/complex NAT (Reflective NAT, NAT Loopback/Hairpinning) or if you're under complex infrastructure.

 ## Moved away from
 1. **Double Ratchet:** I decided against the Double Ratchet algorithm (used in Signal) as it is overkill for a lightweight, ephemeral P2P session.
 Noise_XX provides sufficient security for this use case.